shelarr/car-booking-service/README.md

 -----------------------------------------------------------
 >mvn spring-boot:run

-This would start the application on localhost:8080/evn-asset
+This would start the application on http://localhost:8080 or http://localhost:8080/swagger-ui.html

 *Command to run all the tests*